Central Gardens, Memphis: Historic preservation and annual home and garden tour

 Central Gardens is one of Memphis' three historic conservation zones.

 The designation means that a property owner seeking a building permit for exterior work must receive a Certificate of Appropriateness (COA) from Memphis Landmarks Commission.

 Design Guidelines are available for all projects that require a COA.

-After the conclusion of the 34th annual Central Gardens Home & Garden Tour in 2010, Editor Chris Peck of The Commercial Appeal wrote that "if Memphis wants to get its groove back as one of America's most livable cities, those who dream of that day need to take the Central Gardens home tour when it rolls around next year."

-He noted that the "inner-city neighborhood offers an elegant, inspiring reminder of how urban decay, middle-class flight and mind-numbing architecture don't have to rule the day.
+The Commercial Appeal wrote the "inner-city neighborhood offers an elegant, inspiring reminder of how urban decay, middle-class flight and mind-numbing architecture don't have to rule the day.
 Central Gardens dazzled last week's home-tour crowd with its leafy green, walkable and surprisingly diverse urban landscape.
 You couldn't help but envy the people who live there.
 It's beautiful, well-maintained and 100 years old."

 Arboretum status

 Central Gardens was designated as a level 3 arboretum by the state of Tennessee in 2008 and recertified in December 2019.
 One of just two in Tennessee, it is the only level 3 arboretum in West Tennessee.
 The designation noted that "many of the trees are well over 80+ years and this arboretum has well over the 90 different species of trees needed to be considered a level 3."

 "Since arboretums are usually found in a botanical garden or park, what makes the Central Gardens Arboretum so special is its neighborhood context," Ted Morton wrote.
 "Residents and visitors can see the trees in an urban setting, amid houses and streets and in ideal growing conditions."
 The status "officially recognizes the critical role trees play in defining the unique character and beauty of " Central Gardens.